This guide may contain affiliate links. We may earn a commission from GetYourGuide at no extra cost to you. See how we fund this site.

 Geography and Branches

-Sognefjord is not a single waterway but a complex system of main channels and side branches.
-The main fjord runs east-west, with major branches extending north and south:
+Sognefjord is not a single waterway but a system of main channels and side branches.
+The main fjord runs east-west, with major arms extending north and south:

 Major branches:

-- Naeroyfjord: UNESCO World Heritage Site, 17 km long, 250 m wide at narrowest
+- Nærøyfjord: UNESCO World Heritage Site, 17 km long, 250 m wide at narrowest

 Formation